Frequently Asked Questions

 Don’t be fooled by the name of the neighborhood; Wicker Park is not an easy place to park an automobile.

 There is free street parking next to Wicker Park (the actual park the neighborhood is named after) on the same side of the street as the park.
 The park is on Damen, Wicker Park Ave, Schiller.

 After 6pm parking on parts of Paulina and Hermitage are free.
 WE DO NOT SUGGEST PARKING IN THE SHOPPING CENTER PARKING LOT.

 The rest of the parking around Wicker Park is permit only or paid street parking.
-We suggest if you want to pay for parking taking the first space you find.
-We suggest using Apps like SpotHero to find the best parking deals for lots, and the Park Chicago App for convenience to extend your parking time and avoid a ticket.
+We suggest taking the first space you find, and using the Park Chicago App for convenience to extend your parking time and avoid a ticket.

 For additional convenience, we recommend apps like SpotHero to help find available parking -- as an added incentive, our customers can use the code 'escape17' for $5 off your first SpotHero booking.